gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 * [How to install](https://docs.jumper.io/docs/install.html)

-_Jumper Virtual lab_ is a product of Jumper Labs Ltd, a third party company not directly related to GNU MCU Eclipse.
+_Jumper Virtual lab_ is a product of Jumper Labs Ltd, a third party company not directly related to Eclipse Embedded CDT.
 For questions and further info, please contact Jumper Labs via their support channels.

 ## Java